Logic-Constrained Shortest Paths for Flight Planning: Computational Experiments

-An optimal cruise level, which we assume to be flight level $181$ at altitude $\num{11300}\unit{m}$, is a flight level at which cruising for a given length yields a minimal fuel consumption.
-In this section, we denote this flight level by $\ell^*$.
-According to \cite{Kuehn2024} a typical consumption of a commercial aircraft is $0.03 {\frac{kg}{km}}$ per seat.
-If we assume that our aircraft can transport $200$ passengers, this gives us a fuel consumption of $f=6\frac{kg}{km}$, which we assume to be attained when cruising at level $\ell^*$.
-For any flight level $\ell$ and an arc $a$ with length $d_a$, specified in kilometers, the cruise consumption of our aircraft along $a$ is given by
+Aircraft typically have an optimal cruise altitude at which fuel consumption is minimal.
+For \texttt{PedRicAir}, we define flight level $\ell^* := 181$, at altitude \mbox{$\mathrm{alt}(\ell^*) = \num{11300}\unit{m}$}, to be optimal. \citet{Kuehn2024} specifies the typical consumption of a commercial aircraft as $0.03 {\frac{\mathrm{kg}}{\mathrm{km}}}$ per seat.
+For \texttt{PedRicAir}, we assume a capacity of $200$, resulting in a fuel consumption parameter $f:=6\frac{\mathrm{kg}}{\mathrm{km}}$.
+For all flight levels $\ell$, the actual fuel consumption is based on $f$ but increases as a function of the deviation in altitude from $\ell^*$.
+Specifically, given a flight level $\ell$ at altitude $\altitude{\ell}$ and an arc $a$ with length $d_a$, the cruise consumption of \texttt{PedricAir} along $a$ is given by

-The typical consumption $f$ specified in \cite{Kuehn2024} refers to the consumption of a commercial aircraft along a whole flight.